mandiant/commando-vm/README.md

 ----------------
 1. Create and configure a new Windows Virtual Machine
   * Ensure VM is updated completely.
 You may have to check for updates, reboot, and check again until no more remain
-* Take a snapshot of your machine!
+2. Take a snapshot of your machine!
-* Download and copy `install.ps1` on your newly configured machine.
+3. Download and copy `install.ps1` on your newly configured machine.
-* Open PowerShell as an Administrator
+4. Open PowerShell as an Administrator
-* Enable script execution by running the following command:
+5. Unblock the install file by running `Unblock-File .\install.ps1`
-  * `Set-ExecutionPolicy Unrestricted`
+6. Enable script execution by running `Set-ExecutionPolicy Unrestricted -f`
-* Finally, execute the installer script as follows:
+7. Finally, execute the installer script as follows:
   * `.\install.ps1`
   * You can also pass your password as an argument: `.\install.ps1 -password <password>`